Tammie Jo Shults: Southwest Airlines Flight 1380

 On April 17, 2018, while Shults was the captain commanding Flight 1380 from New York to Dallas, an engine fan blade on the Boeing 737 failed and flying debris damaged the left side of the fuselage and one side window; the window failed, causing the plane to decompress.
 One passenger, Jennifer Riordan, was partially sucked through the damaged window and was later pronounced dead at the hospital.
 Shults made an emergency descent and landed in Philadelphia.
 Her actions, calm demeanor, and competence during the emergency were noted by Southwest Airlines officials and passengers as well as Chesley Sullenberger, another commercial airline and former military pilot who controlled a similar situation in 2009 on US Airways Flight 1549.

-Shults later revealed that she had not intended to be the pilot of that flight, but had swapped the shift with her husband.
+Shults later revealed that she had not originally been scheduled to pilot the flight, but had swapped the shift with her husband.

 U.S. Representative and former US Air Force colonel and pilot Martha McSally introduced a resolution in Congress to honor Shults for her life-saving heroism and skill in landing her badly disabled aircraft.

 On December 10, 2020, Shults was inducted into the International Air & Space Hall of Fame.

 Personal life

 In 1994, she married Dean Shults, at the time a fellow naval aviator in the A-7 Corsair II, who also joined Southwest Airlines as a pilot that year.
 Together, they have two children.
 The couple live in Boerne, Texas.
 Shults is a devout Christian who teaches Sunday school and helps the needy, such as internally displaced persons from Hurricane Rita.

-Shults wrote a book about Southwest Airlines flight 1380, Nerves of Steel, which was released in the United States on October 8, 2019.
+Shults wrote a book about Flight 1380, Nerves of Steel, which was released in the United States on October 8, 2019.